igoogolx/lux-docs/docs/getting-started/uninstallation.md

 # Uninstallation

-There two steps to remove lux completely.
+There are two steps to remove lux completely.

 ## 1. Uninstall it from os
 Just like a normal app.